fenago/kubernetes-course/md/Lab_6.md

 =======

-In this chapter, we have described labels and annotations and used them to add metadata information, which can either be identifiable information that can be used to filter or select objects, or non-identifiable information that can be used by users or tools to get
+In this lab, we have described labels and annotations and used them to add metadata information, which can either be identifiable information that can be used to filter or select objects, or non-identifiable information that can be used by users or tools to get